sidepelican/SQLKitTyping/README.md

 }
 ```

-### Fine utilities
+### Additional Utilities

 - `.nullable`
-  If JOIN makes the column type nullable.
+   Use when a JOIN operation makes the column type nullable.

 ```swift
 let rows = try await sql.selectWithColumns {